Cyber Security

 Examine their data encryption methods and data loss prevention tactics to ensure sensitive information is adequately safeguarded.
 In the first half of 2023 alone, over 36 billion records were exposed due to inadequate security measures.
 Alarmingly, 60% of small and medium-sized businesses (SMBs) close within six months of experiencing a major cyberattack, highlighting the urgency of adopting effective protective measures.

 Assess their security monitoring and reporting processes to guarantee transparency and accountability.
 Organizations that identify and contain data breaches within 200 days save an additional $1 million compared to those that do not.
-With 94% of SMBs reporting cyberattacks in 2024, the need for effective incident response strategies is more critical than ever.
+With 94% of SMBs reporting cyberattacks in 2024, the need for is more critical than ever.
 Finally, inquire about their disaster recovery and business continuity plans to understand their preparedness for potential incidents.

 The central node represents the main topic of cybersecurity, while the branches show different areas of focus.
 Each sub-branch provides more detail, helping you understand how these components work together to protect organizations from cyber threats.